pawanJ09/stocks-crypto-data/README.md

 This app fetches the current and historical data of 5 years for the requested Stock or Crypto.
-The program has dependency on requests and BeautifulSoup module which invokes the Yahoo Finance query engine, scrapes requested data and stores it in PostgreSQL.
+The program has dependency on requests and BeautifulSoup module which invokes the Yahoo Finance query engine, scrapes requested data and stores it in AWS DynamoDB.
 The APIs are created and exposed using Flask, Flask-RESTful, Flask-SQLAlchemy and Marshmallow.

 ## Requirements